 Emission source Data collection method Assumptions / conservative approach taken Attendee travel Attendee flight travel was provided through the registration details, this included key data such as origin city, business class, and flight path (if not direct).
-Local travel was estimated using average commuting statistics for travel methods within the City of Adelaide.
 The Climate Active Events Calculator (v8.1) was used to estimate regional travel and local travel.
-Attendee accommodation Attendee accommodation was provided through registration details, this included number of nights and the hotel.
-N/A Food and drinks This was calculated using total expenditure from the event budget for both food and drinks (non-alcoholic and alcoholic).
+Local travel (within 20km) was estimated using average commuting statistics for travel methods within the City of Adelaide.
+Attendee accommodation Attendee accommodation was provided through registration details, this included number of nights and the hotel name (thus hotel 'rating') N/A Food and drinks This was calculated using total expenditure from the event budget for both food and drinks (non-alcoholic and alcoholic).
 Alcoholic drinks did not distinguish the type of beverage, therefore expenditure has been split between emissions associated with Drinks (beer) and Drinks (wine).
-Electricity Estimated using average electricity data consumed per guest per day on previous TA events which have undertaken a carbon audit - resulting in approximately 12KWh/attendee.
-Assume electricity consumption for Dreamtime23 to be relatively consist with that of previous TA events.
-Assumed Dreamtime23 venues do not purchase GreenPower.
-Venue providers have been requested to provide metered for the post-event assessment.
-Waste, Water & Natural Gas Estimated using average rates consumed per guest per day on previous TA events which have undertaken a carbon audit Assumes water and waste creation at a similar rate to previous TA events.
-Assumes Dreamtime23 venues have similar waste collection streams and services as previous TA events.
-Venue providers have been requested to provide actual data for the post-event assessment.
+Electricity Information provided by the Adelaide Convention Centre.
+Estimated using average electricity data from sourced from FY22/23 invoices from previous events.
+This data was estimated by breaking down total electricity use per square metre per day (kWh/m2) and applying this figure to the rooms and events spaces utilised for Dreamtime 2023.
+Assume electricity consumption for Dreamtime 2023 to be relatively consistent with that of previous Adelaide Convention Centre events.
+Assumed Dreamtime 2023 venues do not purchase GreenPower.
+Waste Information provided by the Adelaide Convention Centre.
+Estimated using average waste volume audits sourced from FY22/23 invoices from previous events.
+This data was estimated by breaking down total waste use per square metre per day (m3 landfill waste /m2) and applying this figure to the rooms and events spaces utilised for Dreamtime 2023.
+Assumed Dreamtime 2023 venues have similar waste collection streams and services as previous events, this includes: • Landfill • Comingled recycling • Organics • Cardboard • Grease Trap waste Water & Natural Gas Information provided by the Adelaide Convention Centre.
+Estimated using average water and gas utility data from FY22/23 invoices from previous events.
+This data was estimated by breaking down total resource use and creating a per square metre per day (e.g KL/m2) metrics and applying this figure to the rooms and events spaces utilised for Dreamtime 2023.
+Assumed water and natural gas consumption at a similar rate to previous Adelaide Convention Centre events.